Arab, Alabama

-Arab (/'eI.ræb/) is a city in Marshall and Cullman counties in the northern part of the U.S. state of Alabama, located 10 mi from Guntersville Lake and Guntersville Dam, and is included in the Huntsville-Decatur Combined Statistical Area.
-As of the 2020 census, the population of the city was 8,461.
+Arab (/'eI.ræb/) is a city mostly in Marshall County, with a portion in Cullman County, in the northern part of the U.S. state of Alabama, located 10 mi from Guntersville Lake and Guntersville Dam, and is included in the Huntsville-Decatur Combined Statistical Area.
+The population was 8,461 at the 2020 census.

 History

 What is now Arab was established by Stephen Tuttle Thompson in the 1840s, and was originally known as "Thompson's Village".
-The current name of the town was an unintentional misspelling by the U.S. Postal Service in 1882 of the city's intended name, taken from Arad Thompson, the son of the town founder, who had applied for a post office that year.
+The current name of the town was an unintentional misspelling by the United States Postal Service in 1882 of the city's intended name, taken from Arad Thompson, the son of the town founder, who had applied for a post office that year.
 "Arad" was one of three names sent to the Postal Service for consideration, the others being "Ink" and "Bird."
 Arab has frequently been noted on lists of unusual place names.